Program Overview

 Proficiency Requirements

 Upon matriculation to the Master of Music degree programs, candidates take proficiency examinations in music theory and music history.
-These exams are designed to identify minimum competencies in both areas reflecting a typical undergraduate preparation in music.
+These exams are designed to identify minimum competencies in both areas, reflecting a typical undergraduate preparation in music.
 Any deficiencies revealed by these exams must be corrected within the first year in residence through successful completion of prescribed review courses in ear training, harmony, or music history.

 Major Requirements

-- M-AP 0009 Applied lessons (12 credits total; 3 credits each)
+- M-AP 0009 Applied Lessons (12 credits total; 3 credits each)

 - M-EN 0069 Instrumental Ensemble (4 credits total; 1 credit each)